Call 877-558-2557

 Mineral scale or hard-water buildup in Reno?

-Reno water is listed around 6 gpg, so describe white crust, clogged pads, blocked water lines, or heavy buildup in the reservoir.
+Reno water is around 6 gpg, so white crust, clogged pads, blocked water lines, or heavy buildup in the reservoir can show up during heavy summer use.

 Next step